 while attached to a specially designed parachute, known as a parasail.
 As the

 boat drives off, it carries the parascender into the air.
-One, two, or three
+Up to three

 people can parasail behind it at the same time.
 The parascender has little or